Matchstic/Equinox/README.md

 Equinox
 =======

+Built using iOSOpenDev - some modification is required for use with theos.

 - - -

 Equinox allows for easy theming of the images that WinterBoard cannot.
 It also provides an